 Southern State is a Pearson VUE Authorized Test Center.
-We provide on-site, on-demand testing for certification and professional licensure exams.
-Pearson VUE offers testing for hundreds of certifications and qualifications including (but not limited to):
+Pearson VUE is the global leader in computer based testing for IT, academic, government and professional programs.
+We provide on-site, on-demand testing for certification and professional licensure exam .
+Pearson VUE offers testing for hundreds of certifications.
+To register for testing or to see a complete list of exams/certifications that are offered visit www.pearsonvue.com.
+Some of types of exams/certifications that are offered are:

-- Adobe

 - C++ Institute

 - Cisco Systems, Inc.

-- CompTIA Testing (see below)
+- CompTIA Testing

-- And many more!
+- LPI: Linux Professional Institute

+- OAE: Ohio Assessments for Educators

+- AMT: American Medical Technologists